sprantis/password-generator/README.md

 [https://github.com/sprantis/password-generator]

 Description:
-I have have been asked to refactor a password generator to help create secure passwords that will protect the company's interests.
-The password generator has specific secure password criteria like character limits, uppercase or lowercase sensitivity, numeric requirements, and special characters.
-Once acceptance criteria for the password is met there will be an alert displayed on the page.
+I have refactored a password generator app to help create secure passwords.
+The password generator asks for user input like character limits, inclusion of uppercase or lowercase letters, numbers, and special characters.
+Once acceptance criteria for the password is met, a randomized password is generated and displayed on the page.